Ellen Martha Anderson/Edgar

 Ellen and Donald

 Robert Donald Anderson Albert Edward Edith Blanche

-An 1891 newspaper report (headed A Rawdon dry salter’s third failure) gave his liabilities as £4,465/2/9, his assets were £379/11/11.
-The article explained his problem was he spent more than he earned.
+£379/11/11.
+The article explained his problem was that he spent more than he earned.
 He had arranged his affairs so that the household assets were the property of his wife and he “does not propose to make any offer to his creditors”.
-In 1892, however, the records show a first and final payment by DRE, (Cliffe Cottage, Rawdon (near Leeds), and carrying on business at the Swan-arcade, Bradford”) of one shilling seven and a half pence in the pound to creditors (for younger readers, there are twenty shillings in a pound).
+In 1892, however, The London Gazette (16 February 1892) lists a first and final payment by DRE, (“Cliffe Cottage, Rawdon (near Leeds)), and carrying on business at the Swan-arcade, Bradford”) of one shilling seven and a half pence in the pound to creditors (for younger readers, there are twenty shillings in a pound).
 He lived as a ‘gentleman’ while supporting his lifestyle on credit.
 Bankruptcy did not appear to be a social impediment.
 In 1878, he was admitted to the Freemason’s Lodge of Harmony in Bradford.
 There were regular newspaper reports of him rising through the ranks of regiments of various Yorkshire Volunteer corps, retiring as a Lieutenant-Colonel in 1892.
-These volunteer forces had been established by the Army to supplement regular army resources in the defence of England's eastern coastline.
+These volunteer forces had been established to supplement regular army resources in the defence of England's eastern coastline.
 He died on the Isle of Wight in 1903.
 Both his children had already migrated to South Africa.

 Ellen’s brief married life in Halifax was, not to put too fine a point on it, miserable.
 In those seven and a half years, she gave birth to four